 It can be argued, as well, that the carbohydrate content and load for the modern version of the fruits/berries (and to some extent, vegetables, as well) is much different that that available to our ancestors.
-This is a minor point of contention, though I do tend to agree.
-One can, however, avoid problems here by limiting the ingestion of these foods.
+The same can be said for the nutrient density per calorie of these items as well (actually, the nutrient density of all foods have dwindled, but that’s another story for a later time).
+That fruit is the most modernly “altered” of foods we assume are “safe” is minor point of contention, though I do tend to agree.
+One can, however, avoid problems here by simply limiting the ingestion of these foods.
 The same can be said for opting to eat grass-fed meat when possible and where available.
 I am a realist, though, and will always opt for taking care of the major worries before attempting to fix the minor stuff.
 See my thoughts on the 80/20 rule, here.

 The Exercise Component…

-In general, an exercise session should be constructed such that it is consistent with the following dictates:
+In general, an exercise session (for health purposes — performance is an entirely different animal) should be constructed such that it is consistent with the following dictates:

 - the chosen movements should be functional and/or compound in nature